Ah, green tea! So refreshing and clear...

 There are two things that we have seen change people from green tea haters into green tea lovers in a matter of minutes.
 The first is having a good green tea.
 (Most people are brewing bad tea and expecting it to taste good.
 It doesn't and it never will!)
 The second is to brew it properly.

 Unlike black tea and most tisanes ("herbal teas"), green tea is a little finicky when it comes to brewing.
 You have to coax out its sweetness and nuance a little, and each green tea responds differently.
 Sound complicated?
-Don't worry - it's actually pretty easy when you put a little attending and care into it.
+Don't worry—it's easy when you put a little attention and care into it.

 Here's how it works - Use a lower temperature than you think you'll need and then brew it for a short time.
 Is that water boiling?
 It's too hot!
 Slightly bubbling to just a simmer is the range you're going for here.
 Pour it over the tealeaves and STAY THERE.
 If you walk away, then you are just asking for a bitter cup of tea.
 Within three minutes at the very most, remove the leaves (or pour out the tea, depending on your brewing method) and give it a taste.
 If it's bitter, try a shorter brew time next time.
 You might even find that a mere 20 seconds gives your tea the sweet, nuanced taste you love!